RegisXV/RegisXV/README.md

 Phaser 3 and Kaboom
 Interested in learning new languages to expand my knowledge on the field and using my current skill set to make something I can be proud of.
 Always looking for game design collaborations and am open to website development.
+Currently working in the IT field but always open to job offers for software maintenance or development.